 The Runway 6 Category I ILS provides instrument rated pilots with a decision height of 227 feet MSL and visibility minimums of 1/3 mile (RVR 1,800).
-The approach also provides a straight-in non-precision approach utilizing the localizer only with a minimum descent altitude (similar to the precision approach decision height) of 380 feet MSL and visibility minimums of 1⁄2 mile.
-There is also a circle to land approach (visual approach) that provides a decision height of 500 feet MSL and visibility minimums of one mile for aircraft with approach speeds up to 140 knots.
-The approach plates can be found in "Appendix C: Procedures and Charts".
+The approach also provides a straight-in non-precision approach utilizing the localizer only with a minimum descent altitude (similar to the precision approach decision height) of 380 feet MSL and visibility minimums of 0.5 miles.
+There is also a circle to land approach (visual approach) that provides a decision height of 500 feet MSL and visibility minimums of 1 mile for aircraft with approach speeds up to 140 knots.
+The approach plates can be found in Appendix C, Procedures and Charts.